PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 ## Prepare Jupyter Notebook server files
 Git clone https://github.com/PHI-Toolkit/jupyterhub-deploy-docker-localhost.
 Change to the `jupyterhub-deploy-docker-localhost` folder and run the steps below.

-## Install Docker and Docker Compose on your remote Virtual Machine (VM)
+## Install Docker, Docker Compose and make on your remote Virtual Machine (VM)

 1. Run the `install-docker-bionic.sh` to install Docker and Docker Compose on a VM running Ubuntu Bionic.
 2. If the VM is not running Bionic Beaver, run the `upgrade-distro.sh` script.
 Be sure to replace the source and destination OS in the `sed` statement.
 3. Make sure to exit the VM and log back in for changes to take effect.
+Run `docker images` to check if you have access to docker without sudo.
+If running `docker images` generates an error, run `sudo usermod -aG docker [replace-with-your-username]`.

 *References*
 * Install Docker: https://docs.docker.com/install/